-Plants are an important part of the ecosystem.
+Plants are an essential part of the ecosystem.
 Every life on the earth is directly or indirectly dependent on plants.
-Among the different parts of the shoot system of a plant, the leaf is the essential one.
+Among the different parts of a plant, the leaf is the most essential.

 Primarily, leaves have two functions: photosynthesis and transpiration.
 In some plants, it takes up the responsibility of reproduction also.
 Let’s learn more about the morphology of leaves, parts of a leaf, its types and modifications.